I-ARao/alu_simulator/README.md

 ### Installation

-##### Note

-You must have Vivado installed on to your personal computer or VM.
+##### Note: You must have Vivado installed on to your personal computer or VM.
 Note that before you can run Vivado (or any Xilinx tool), you must add them to your PATH.
 ```source /tools/Xilinx/Vivado/2020.2/settings64.sh```
 You can then run Vivado with the command:
 ```vivado```

 ##### Main Installation: